MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 ~~~
 {: .language-cpp}

+In this example,

 ## Compiler Errors

 If there is a problem with your code, the compiler will print an elaborate
 error message.
-Reading can take experience and intuition, as the message is
+Interpreting these error messages can take experience and
-not always the most helpful (although things are improving).
+intuition, as the message is not always the most helpful (although things
+are improving in this area).

 As a rule of thumb, I usually follow this workflow when dealing with errors: